-Protein is an essential macronutrient which can be used by our body to build and repair tissues.
-Although protein is found in higher amount in meat, fish, and animal products, it doesn’t mean that you can’t get protein intake on a vegan diet.
-There are plenty of vegan foods that are high in protein which include beans, lentils, nut butters, nuts and seeds, oats, tempeh, and Tofu.
+Protein is an essential macronutrient that can be used by our body to build and repair tissues.
+Although protein is found in a higher amount in meat, fish, and animal products, it doesn’t mean that you can’t get protein intake on a vegan diet.
+There are plenty of vegan foods that are high in protein which include beans, lentils, nut butter, nuts and seeds, oats, tempeh, and Tofu.

 2. Choose Whole Grains